gits2501/Hmac_Sha1/README.md

 ```

 ##### Note:
-If *key* or the *massage* contain backward slash the JS engine will interpret it as a escape sequence character "\\", or in other words it will ignore it.
+If *key* or the *massage* contain backward slash the JS engine will interpret it as a escape sequence character "\\", or in other words it will ignore it (depending of what subsequent char is).
 So the funcion produces digest like there is no escape sequence character present.

 ```javascript